British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

       ## Incorporation of Municipalities

-167. The City of Vancouver and the City of West Vancouver are incorporated as municipalities in British Columbia.
+167. [Repealed 2024-07-16]
-168. The Crown may, by letters patent, incorporate and decorporate additional municipalities and districts in British Columbia.
+168. The Crown may, by letters patent, incorporate and decorporate municipalities and districts in British Columbia.
 169. The provincial government may devise local government laws such as municipal charters and community charters for local governments in municipalities and districts, as the case may be.
 170. Local government laws may empower local councils to enact by-laws respecting matters of a local nature and to conduct local elections for local councils.

    ## Electoral Districts

-171. The City of Vancouver is divided into 5 electoral districts, as follows:

-      (a) Stanley Park—Prospect Point,

-      (b) West End,

-      (c) Vancouver—Robson,

-      (d) Vancouver—Beach, and

-      (e) Bayshore—Brockton Point.

-172. The City of West Vancouver is divided into 1 electoral district, as follows:

-      (a) West Vancouver—Sea to Sky.
+171. [Repealed 2024-07-16]
+172. [Repealed 2024-07-16]
 173. The Chief Electoral Officer shall define the boundaries of each electoral district, such that each electoral district represents approximately the same number of residents and such that every inhabited place in British Columbia is within exactly one electoral district.
 174. The Chief Electoral Officer may, when he or she believes it is necessary to do so, alter the name of an electoral district.
-175. The Chief Electoral Officer shall ensure that the number of electoral districts is the same as the number of seats in the Legislative Assembly, not including the Premier.
+175. The Chief Electoral Officer shall ensure that the number of electoral districts is the same as the number of seats in the Legislative Assembly.
-176. If the number of seats in the Legislative Assembly as set out in this Act is amended, the Chief Electoral Officer must notify the Lieutenant Governor and make necessary changes to the electoral districts.
+176. If the number of seats in the Legislative Assembly is amended, the Chief Electoral Officer must make necessary changes to the electoral districts.

       ## Terms of Office

 177. Terms of office shall be construed as to begin and end at noon, Coordinated Universal Time of the day referred to in this Act.
-178. The Premier is authorized to exercise the powers and duties of the Office of Premier from the second Sunday in the calendar month of the general election for Office of Premier until the second Sunday in the fourth calendar month following a general election for Office of Premier.
+178. The Premier is authorized to exercise the powers and duties of the Office of Premier during the pleasure of the Lieutenant Governor.
-179. The Legislative Assembly is authorized to conduct business from the second Sunday in the calendar month of the general election for the Legislative Assembly.
-The Legislative Assembly shall dissolve on the first Wednesday in the fourth calendar month following a general election for the Legislative Assembly.
+179. [Repealed 2024-07-16]

       ## Oath of Office